Using Microsoft Clarity & FullStory

 Once user sessions start flowing into your dashboard, you can watch and independently analyze session after session, or you can use the tool to find specific pain points and optimize your users' experience accordingly.

 1. Page Insights

-Inspect Mode is a tool that takes Click Maps to the next level and allows you to visually interact with your site.
+- FullStory Inspect Mode is a tool that takes Click Maps to the next level and allows you to visually interact with your site.
 Because FullStory is a re-creation of your webpage down to the last element, you can choose any element on the page and find out how often it is clicked on.
 If you want to keep an eye on an especially important area of your page, you can create a search for all users who have interacted with that element.

-2. Search & Segment Sessions
+2. Search, Filters & Segment Sessions

 After you start recording user sessions on your website, you’ll notice there is A LOT of footage to watch.
 The search feature in FullStory can be used to save time and is an efficient way to find the specific information you’re looking for.
 In Clarity, there are a ton of filters to help you narrow down your list of recordings.

-The search tool works just like any search engine, prompting you to enter “people, clicks, page visits, and more.”
+The FullStory search tool works just like any search engine, prompting you to enter “people, clicks, page visits, and more.”
 You can get very broad with your search, such as looking at all the sessions in which a user reached the cart.
 Or, you can get very narrow and search for sessions in which someone is from Utah and is searching for a specific product on a tablet.
 This feature gives you the power to cut through every session and get to the information that is most important to you.

 Once those important sessions are found, you can use FullStory Segments to save the search criteria.
 FullStory will continue to capture these specific sessions, which saves you time when you come back to the dashboard.
 FullStory starts you out with a few predefined segments such as “Signed-up,” “Rage clicked recently,” and “Mobile.”
 However, any inquiry you make with the search bar can also be turned into a segment.
 There is also an option to use the Inspect Mode to create a segment based on a specific element on a page.